• Skip to primary navigation

 overhead view of the 8 ingredients in this Healthy Turkey Meatballs recipe in glass bowls

 • Ground turkey.
 This recipe calls for 16 oz of ground turkey!
-You could substitute ground beef or ground chicken, however turkey will give you the best results.
+Also try these ground chicken meatballs or traditional homemade beef meatballs.

 • Tomato Basil Pasta Sauce: Many turkey meatball recipes call for milk, but I chose to use tomato basil sauce instead!
 Not only does it make these turkey meatballs dairy-free, but it gives them a rich Italian flavor that is out-of-this-world delicious!
 Choose your favorite variety, Tomato Basil is my preference, but you could use Marinara Sauce, Roasted Garlic Sauce, etc.